Plastic surgery: Cosmetic surgery procedures

+It was not until the Renaissance period that cosmetic or "beauty" surgery was clearly distinguished from reconstructive surgery, which strictly aimed to repair function.
+This term began to intertwine with aesthetic considerations as a result of the defects caused by the 16th-century syphilis epidemic.
+The Renaissance label "beauty surgery" as a direct juxtaposition with reconstructive surgery was popularized by German surgeon Johann Friedrich Dieffenbach, who is largely considered the father of plastic surgery.
+Common surgeries of the Renaissance included cosmetic labiaplasties to augment the appearance of the clitoris or labia minora through reduction or removal, related to concerns surrounding the intersection between female sexual organs and gender identity/sexual orientation.
+These procedures were depicted in writing and illustrations as early as the 7th century, in texts such as the Byzantine physician Paul of Aegina's Medical Compendium, as well as Lanfranc da Milano's 13th century text Great Surgery.
+Furthermore, Renaissance physicians were also beginning to pioneer interventions to reduce the appearance of aging through operations such as the blepharoplasty, exemplified in the work of Lorenz Heister.
+Early works of medical research and instruction such as the aforementioned documents were often republished in the Renaissance period due to the rise in print culture that allowed for the mass dissemination of ideas, brought about by the invention of the Gutenberg press.
+These early discoveries set the stage for the technological and social advancements of the 20th century that solidified cosmetic plastic surgery as a successful and lucrative discipline, distinct from reconstructive plastic surgery.

 In 1949, 15,000 Americans underwent cosmetic surgery procedures and by 1969 this number rose to almost half a million people.
 The American Society of Plastic Surgeons estimates that more than 333,000 cosmetic procedures were performed on patients 18 years of age or younger in the US in 2005 compared to approx. 14,000 in 1996.
 In 2018, more than 226,994 patients between the ages of 13 and 19 underwent plastic surgery compared to just over 218,900 patients in the same age group in 2010.
 Concerns about young people undergoing plastic surgery include the financial burden of additional surgical procedures needed to correct problems after the initial cosmetic surgery, long-term health complications from plastic surgery, and unaddressed mental health issues that may have led to surgery.
 The increased use of cosmetic procedures crosses racial and ethnic lines in the U.S., with increases seen among African-Americans, Asian Americans and Hispanic Americans as well as Caucasian Americans.
 In Asia, cosmetic surgery has become more popular, and countries such as China and India have become Asia's biggest cosmetic surgery markets.
 South Korea is also rising in popularity in Asian and Western countries due to their expertise in facial bone surgeries (see cosmetic surgery in South Korea).